Yesterday the MHRA released their first two blogs;

 It is certainly interesting for the uninitiated to see how the UK Competent Authority (MHRA) are protecting health, and also to see some of the other high-profile areas that the agency cover, but what do we think they should blog about next?

 Personally we believe that the foundations of GDP (Good Distribution Practice) are critical to support compliance.
-With the change in regulations many sites are failing their responsibilities, as they don’t have the proper training or knowledge to keep abreast of these new regs.
+With the change in regulations many sites are failing their responsibilities, as they don’t have the proper training or knowledge to keep abreast of these new regulations.

 There are few resources of value, and the plethora of free online GDP training courses offer no real value.